Chart Color Schemes

 The level of residential development activity in Warnervale - Wadalba was found to be higher than 90% of real estate markets across the country

-Warnervale-Wadalba averaged approximately 234 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 1,173 homes were approved during this period, with an additional 48 approvals recorded in FY26 up until now.
-On average, 3.4 people moved to the area each year for every dwelling built over these five financial years.
+Warnervale-Wadalba averaged approximately 234 new dwelling approvals annually between FY-21 and FY-25.
+In total, 1,173 homes were approved during these years, with an additional 76 approved in FY-26.
+On average, 3.4 people moved to the area for each dwelling built over this period.

-This significant demand outpaces supply, potentially exerting upward pressure on property prices and intensifying competition among buyers.
-The average construction cost value of new homes is $380,000, which is below regional levels, suggesting more affordable housing options for buyers in the area.
-In FY26 alone, commercial development approvals worth $160.2 million have been recorded, indicating robust local business investment.
-Compared to Greater Sydney, Warnervale-Wadalba has seen new home approvals that are 173.0% higher per capita, offering buyers a greater choice of housing options.
-This high level of activity reflects strong developer confidence in the area.
+This demand significantly outpaces supply, potentially exerting upward pressure on prices and intensifying competition among buyers.
+New homes are being constructed at an average expected cost of $251,000, which is below regional levels, suggesting more affordable housing options for buyers.
+In FY-26 alone, $160.2 million in commercial development approvals have been recorded, indicating robust local business investment.
+Compared to Greater Sydney, Warnervale-Wadalba has 173.0% higher new home approvals per capita, offering buyers greater choice and reflecting strong developer confidence in the area.
+Recent construction comprises 81.0% detached houses and 19.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.

-Recent construction trends show that 81.0% of approved dwellings are detached houses, with townhouses or apartments making up the remaining 19.0%.
-This maintains the area's traditional low-density character and focus on family homes appealing to those seeking more space.
-The current population density is approximately 87 people per dwelling approval, suggesting an expanding market.
-Looking ahead, Warnervale-Wadalba is projected to grow by 15,455 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+The location has approximately 87 people per dwelling approval, indicating an expanding market.
+By 2041, Warnervale-Wadalba is projected to grow by 15,452 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development